devanshugarg1994/GAME_RPG/README.md

  State is a abstact class which is inherit by other various component.
  State is used to break our game into smaller and relatable components which make code loosely coupled and reusable.<br/>
- Right know we have only Game state class which used this `state class as abstact`, in future we will add more.<br/><br/>
+ Right know we have only Game state class which use `state class as abstact`, in future we will add more.<br/><br/>